batpigandme/contributing/contributing_to_package.md

     [**roxygen2**](https://cran.r-project.org/package=roxygen2), so you
     must edit the roxygen comments above the function; never edit `NAMESPACE` or `.Rd` files by hand.
-  - Website: Do not update the pkgdown-created website, i.e. the files generated below `docs/`.
+  - Do not update the pkgdown-created website, i.e. the files generated below `docs/`.
 We’ll take care of that.
-      - To update the roxygen documentation *without* changing the pkgdown-created website, you can run `devtools::document()`.
+      - To update the roxygen documentation *without* changing the pkgdown site, you can run `devtools::document()`.

 ### Style